meks-0202/Preventing-SQL-Injection-AWS/README.md

 # Preventing SQL Injection, Geo Location and Query String

 ### In this project I tried to implement AWS WAF with ALB to block SQL Injection, Geo Location and Query string.
 For this I created an Application Load Balancer, the Elastic load balancer automatically distributes the incoming appliication traffic accross 2 EC2 instances.
-After this I created a set of rules to block acess from certain geo locations, SQL Injection and block certain query string parameters.
+After this I created a set of rules to block access from certain geo locations, SQL Injection and block certain query string parameters.

 Before going to the walkthrough, let's have a look at the basics for this project.
 ## AWS WAF